laravel/docs/horizon.md

 <a name="maintenance-mode"></a>
 #### Maintenance Mode

-While your application is in [maintainance mode](/docs/{{version}}/configuration#maintenance-mode), queued jobs will not be processed by Horizon unless the supervisor's `force` option is defined as `true` within the Horizon configuration file:
+While your application is in [maintenance mode](/docs/{{version}}/configuration#maintenance-mode), queued jobs will not be processed by Horizon unless the supervisor's `force` option is defined as `true` within the Horizon configuration file:

     'environments' => [
         'production' => [